 The studies include course work as well as independent thesis work.
-To earn a doctoral degree, the candidate must complete 60 ECTS credits of course work.
-To earn a licentiate degree, the candidate is required to complete 30 ECTS credits of course work.
+To earn a doctoral degree, the candidate must complete 60 ECTS credits of course work plus 180 ECTS credits of thesis work.
+To earn a licentiate degree, the candidate is required to complete 30 ECTS credits of course work and 90 of thesis work.